danielpark95/hq-trivia-solver/README.md

 2. Philosophy
 3. Russian

 Open IE returns subject entity "In which college class would you be most likely" with relation "study" and object entity "syzygy".
-Then we would search either the subject or object entity (the one that doesn't have which/what/how/where/etc) with answer choices and assign a probability distribution over the answer choices.
+Then we would search either the subject or object entity (the one that doesn't have which / what / how / where / etc) with answer choices and assign a probability distribution over the answer choices.

 Using the second question as an example, CoreNLP also produces the following dependenies and parse trees that can be used for determining key words/phrases: